ozlembasabakar/AndroidZeroToHeroChallenges/commendLineCalculator/advanced/Advanced Command-Line Calculator.md

 The function should return:

 - A string containing the result of the evaluated expression formatted as `"Result: {value}"`.
-- If the input expression is invalid, return `"Error: Invalid expression"`.
-- If the expression attempts division by zero, return `"Error: Division by zero"`.

 ### Input Format